Nurfen/Hivemind/README.md

 ## How to contribute

-Join the discussion on r/hivemindforum subreddit: https://www.reddit.com/r/hivemindforum For more technical discussions I prefer the GitHub discussions: https://github.com/Nurfen/Hivemind/discussions
+Join the discussion on r/hivemindforum subreddit: https://www.reddit.com/r/hivemindforum

+For more technical discussions: https://github.com/Nurfen/Hivemind/discussions

 Thanks for your input!